vvvv/The-Gray-Book/reference/hde/exporting.md

 In order to have your executables to run without a warning on other PCs, you need to sign them with a certificate using [SignTool](https://docs.microsoft.com/en-us/windows/win32/seccrypto/signtool).

 ## Troubleshooting

+### Export fails
 In case the export fails, the console will be opened to show there was an error.

 ![](../../images/hde/exporting-74bc1.png)
 <center>The Application Exporter reporting a problem</center>

 Please send us the console output by pressing "Copy To Clipboard" and pasting it to us via forum or chat.

+### Exported app doesn't run on target PC

+If your application is referencing VL.Stride, make sure the target PC also has [Microsoft Visual C++ Redistributables 2013 and 2019](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-160) installed!